How to Check if a Cron Job is Running

 Difference Between Crontab and Cron Job

-If you search for “scheduling cron jobs”, you will find the term crontab defined or described with hardly any introduction.
-The term crontab is short for “cron table’ and is a Linux command for scheduling cron jobs.
-The crontab is also the actual text file that contains the scheduling for cron jobs.
+If you search for “scheduling cron jobs“, you will find the term crontab defined or described with little introduction.
+Crontab is short for “cron table” and is a Linux command for scheduling cron jobs.
+It is also the actual text file that contains the scheduling for cron jobs.

-A cron job is an actual code or script that you are trying to run in the background at a particular scheduled time.
+A cron job is a code or script you are trying to run in the background at a particular scheduled time.
 The Linux command for a cron job is simply cron.

 So, if someone asks you how a cron job is scheduled in the crontab, you know that they are referring to the timing and frequency information applied to the cron job in the text file known as the crontab.

-For the purposes of cPanel, the crontab and cron job can be edited directly in the cPanel interface on the Cron Jobs page.
-Here you can see the upper portion of the Cron Jobs page:
+For cPanel, the crontab and cron job can be edited directly in the cPanel interface on the Cron Jobs page.
+Here, you can see the upper portion of the Cron Jobs page:

 Cron Jobs page - upper half

 If you have any existing cron jobs, then you will see them at the bottom of the Cron Jobs page.
-You will see the timing for the cron job (from the crontab file) as well as the code for the cron job.
+You will see the timing for the cron job (from the crontab file) and the code for the cron job.
 You can add, edit, and delete cron jobs and their corresponding schedules on this page.
 Here’s how the bottom section looks:

 Cron Jobs page - lower half